Esri/storymap-swipe/README.md

 	- **legend**: dictate if the legend panel is displayed in the side panel
 	- **description**: dictate if the description panel is displayed in the side panel
 	- **sidePanelDescription**: Text that appears in the description panel
+    - **locationSearch**: dictate if an address location search widget is displayed in application
+    - **geolocator**: dictate if a locate button is displayed (on supported browsers) that displays users location
     - **title**: if not specified the ArcGIS.com map's title is used
     - **subtitle**: if not specified the ArcGIS.com webmap's summary is used
   - **series**: dictate if a series is used in the application.
 A series is a tabbed navigation tool to guide viewers through particular geographic extents with appropriate titles and descriptions.